An0nym0u5Ssubmi55i0n/CDP/README.md

 ## Implementation Environment

-Please install the necessary libraries as stated in the requirements.txt file.
+Please install the necessary libraries as stated in the requirements.txt file of the respective JIT defect prediction model.
 Both JIT defect prediction models use - python==3.6.9

 ## Data: